rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/ChatbotConversationHistoryNav/ChatbotConversationHistoryNav.md

 ### Drawer with search and "new chat" button

 In the conversation history drawer, users can search previous chatbot conversations via an input field.
+To customize the placeholder text, use `searchInputPlaceholder`.
+Provide an aria label via `searchInputAriaLabel`.

 They can also start new conversations via a "New chat" button.
+To customize the button label, use `newChatButtonText`.

 Both the search input field and "New chat" buttons are optional.

 ```js file="./ChatbotHeaderDrawer.tsx"